Happyseaweed/opencv-hand-direction/README.md

 # opencv-hand-direction

+!!!This has been integrated within my handtracking module!!!

+---
 In order for program to work optimally, palm should be facing the camera.
 Computing power of machine greatly affects accuracy.

 A simple (not yet super accurate) python program that detects which direction the hands move in after pinching/grabbing.
 Can be used for hands-free control.